-There’s plenty of opa!, delicious cuisine and culture as Becky Wiggins joins a Celestyal mini-cruise
+There’s plenty of opa!, delicious cuisine and culture as Becky Wiggins joins a Celestyal Greece cruise

-Wandering a narrow, whitewashed street on the seahorse-shaped island of Patmos, stopping occasionally to pop in to tiny shops filled with handmade jewellery and bright, local pottery, I’m intoxicated by the floral scent of the warm breeze and more than a little enchanted by the sweet local cats, tumbling together in the shade.
+What comes to mind when you think about a Greece cruise?
+Wandering a narrow, whitewashed street on the seahorse-shaped island of Patmos, stopping occasionally to pop in to tiny shops filled with handmade jewellery and bright, local pottery I’m intoxicated by the floral scent of the warm breeze and more than a little enchanted by the sweet local cats, tumbling together in the shade.

 My attention is caught by a lovely terrace, where bright blue chairs and tables have been placed to make the most of the shade.
 As I lean in to look a little closer, I realise that what I thought was a climbing plant inches from my nose is actually a gangly octopus, hung out to dry in the sun.